 Carrington’s recurring theme was woman as life force contrasted by malign forces in nature.
 Her works had echoes of early Renaissance religious art in allegory and mythology.
 She focused on magical realism and put autobiographical details into her paintings.
 She painted strange beings, half animal and half human, involved in rituals, all rendered in soft glowing tones that drew upon the techniques of the old masters.

 Carrington had her first solo exhibition in Mexico City in 1950.
-A surrealist novel, that she wrote in the 1960s, was published in France in 1974.
+Her surrealist novel, “The Hearing Trumpet,” written in the 1960s, was published in France in 1974 and has been newly reissued.
+The novel is built up on layers of different narratives with a shifting point of view.
+It even contains an embedded story to reveal varied hidden worlds.
 In 2013, Carrington was the subject of a major retrospective at the Irish Museum of Modern Art in Dublin.

 Her work is in the permanent collections of the Metropolitan Museum of Art, the Prado Museum in Madrid, and New York”s Museum of Modern Art, which acquired her 1953 “And Then We Saw the Daughter of the Minotaur.”
 This work was put on view as a centerpiece in MoMA’s reconfigured Surrealist gallery.